muralibr8055/automation/README.md

 # Cucumber Axios Gherkin Framework for API Testing

-In this project, the BDD framework used with [Cucumber](https://cucumber.io/), [axios](https://github.com/axios/axios) to invoke the api and write the tests.
+In this project, the BDD Gherkin framework used with [Cucumber](https://cucumber.io/), [axios](https://github.com/axios/axios) and JavaScript to invoke the api and write the tests.

 ## Installation